emlearn/emlearn/docs/anomaly_detection.rst

 Any deviation from this normal training data is to be considered an *anomaly*.
 This is sometimes called *one-class classification*, as it focuses on modelling a single class (the normal class).

-The one-class approach ensures that novel anomalies (different from those seen during development), are correctly classified as anomalies.
+The one-class approach ensures that *novel* anomalies (different from those seen during development), are correctly classified as anomalies.
-Using a supervised binary classification approach usually has the problem that novel datapoints may be incorrectly marked as normal, because it falls inside a decision boundary in training set.
+If one would use a supervised binary classification, it usually has the problem that novel datapoints may be incorrectly marked as normal, because they falls inside a decision boundary in training set.

-While labled data is not used in the training set, in practice a small labeled dataset is critical for performance evaluation.
+While labled data is not used in the training set when applying unsupervised learning, in practice a small labeled dataset is critical for performance evaluation.